percona/percona-xtradb-cluster/doc/source/wsrep-provider-index.rst

    :dyn: No
    :default: 16

 This variable is used for replication flow control.
-When slave queue exceeds this limit replication will be paused.
+Replication is paused when the slave queue exceeds this limit.

 .. variable:: gcs.fc_master_slave